GauravMulDev/BookStoreBackend/README.md

 2. For routes that have guards commented out, you can uncomment the `@UseGuards(JwtAuthGuard)` decorator to enable JWT-based authentication for those routes.
 3. Ensure you have the necessary middleware and modules for file handling, such as `@nestjs/platform-express` for the `FileInterceptor`.
 4. For routes interacting with files, ensure a valid file storage directory exists, and error handling is in place if the file is not found.
+## 📖 AdminAuthMiddleware and Image Handling in NestJS

+This section provides an overview of the current state of the application, with a focus on the `AdminAuthMiddleware` and image management using Multer.

+---

+### 🎯 **Current Implementations**

+#### 1. **AdminAuthMiddleware**
+- This middleware decodes the Authorization header's value, matching the provided credentials against the configured admin credentials

+#### 2. **Image Handling with Multer**
+- An image upload feature using Multer has been added.
+This functionality is aimed to receive image uploads from clients and subsequently send the images to the frontend for UI display.

+#### 3. **Testing**
+-est cases have been written using Jest for the existing functionality.

+---

+### 🚧 **Current State & Limitations**

+#### 1. **Multer Implementation**
+- The Multer-based image handling functionality is half-implemented.
+Currently, it supports receiving images, but the frontend display aspect is incomplete.

+#### 2. **Admin Guard**
+- An admin guard (AdminAuthMiddleware) has been created.
+However, it's not fully implemented across routes, making it inactive in its protective role.

+#### 3. **Testing with Jest**
+- Jest is employed for testing, but not captured any test cases

+---

+### 🔍 **Recommendations & Improvements**

+#### 1. **Modularization**
+- The API can benefit from being broken down into multiple modules, segregating functionality for better maintainability.
+-
+#### 2. **Middleware & Interfaces for DB**
+- Introducing specific middleware and interfaces tailored for database interactions can help centralize and manage database-related calls, ensuring uniformity and potential optimizations.

+#### 3. **Admin Guard Implementation**
+- The AdminAuthMiddleware should be thoroughly integrated across necessary routes to ensure security

+#### 4. **Authentication Methods**
+- While the basic authentication provided by the middleware is straightforward, consider leveraging JWT, OAuth, or other advanced methods for increased security.
+-